emilwest/emilwest-web/aboutme.md

 Apart from this, I've also studied 120 credits in Spanish at Linköping University et. al.
 Having lived in Barcelona for over a year I also wrote a thesis in Spanish about the attitudes towards Catalan in the region.

-## My experience
+## My professional experience
-- 2020-currently: Statistician
+- 2020-currently: Full-time Statistician
-- 2016-2020: Computational linguist
+- 2016-2020: Computational linguist at Cerence Inc/Nuance Communications as independent contractor via Appen Ltd, ReadSpeaker.

 ## Other